Matt Johnson (singer): Music career

-Despite not releasing any new music as The The over the course of 15 years prior to 2017, Johnson worked as founder and broadcaster of Radio Cineola, and also heavily collaborated with his brother Gerard, composing the full soundtrack for two of Gerard's films; Tony (2009) and Hyena (2014).
+Despite not releasing any new music as the The over the course of 15 years prior to 2017, Johnson worked as founder and broadcaster of Radio Cinéola, and also heavily collaborated with his brother Gerard, composing the full soundtrack for two of Gerard's films; Tony (2009) and Hyena (2014).

-To coincide with the 2017 release of The Inertia Variations, Johnson collaborated with Johnny Marr again and released The The's first single in over 15 years - 'We Can't Stop What's Coming' under his own record label Cineola.
+To coincide with the 2017 release of The Inertia Variations, Johnson collaborated with Johnny Marr again and released the The's first single in over 15 years – "We Can't Stop What's Coming" under his own record label Cinéola.
 Johnson dedicated this track to his late brother Andy Dog Johnson who died in 2016.

-As well as a new single, Johnson released the Radio Cineola Trilogy Boxset on vinyl and CD format.
-In October 2017 The The also announced a comeback series of dates in June 2018 and will be playing live at three venues in London, UK including the Royal Albert Hall.
-The The are also due to appear as a headline act at Festival N°6 in 2018.
+As well as a new single, Johnson released the Radio Cinéola Trilogy box set on vinyl and CD format.
+In October 2017, the The also announced a comeback series of dates in June 2018 and will be playing live at three venues in London, UK including the Royal Albert Hall.
+The The appeared as a headline act at Festival N°6 in 2018.

 In November 2017, Johnson announced that he was hoping to form a new band and release new music by 2018.

 2018 comeback

-In June 2018, The The kicked off the first three London dates of the tour, which was expanded in-flight to accommodate not only North America but also four Australian dates in both Sydney and Melbourne.
+In June 2018, the The kicked off the first three London dates of the tour, which was expanded in-flight to accommodate not only North America but also four Australian dates in both Sydney and Melbourne.
 The original line-up for the tour was: